mponizil/example/README.md

 ## Next Steps
 ### Shell Access
-You can ssh into any bowery service by running
+You can ssh into any bowery service by running:
 ```
 bowery ssh <name>
 ```